 So the question is: What to feed a bearded dragon?
 Well, what do you think to feed a dragon?
 Humans of course!
 Don´t you have an annoying neighbor or a stupid boss you would love to sacrifice to the dragon?
 Lol, don´t worry I am just kidding.

-Beardies might look like dragons, but in fact, they are always calm and relaxed and won´t spit fire if they are angry on you.
+Beardies might look like dragons, but in fact, they are always calm and relaxed and won´t spit fire if they are angry at you.

 What you are going to learn in this article